The Box (Australian TV series): Production

 The Crawford Productions series was created and written by Ian Jones and Tom Hegarty and commenced at the studios of Melbourne's ATV-0 in October 1973.
 The premiere 90-minute episode screened on ATV-0 on 11 February 1974 at 9.00pm.

-The program was initially shot in black and white, before switching to colour production in late 1974.
+The program was initially shot in black and white, before switching to colour production from episode 221, which aired in late 1974.

 The Box was proposed with the title The Dream Makers.
-Crawfords' head executive Hector Crawford, believed network owner Reginald Ansett would reject the series due to its adult themes and risqué content.
-The series was therefore offered to the Seven Network who turned it down.
+Crawfords' head executive Hector Crawford believed network owner Reg Ansett would reject the series due to its adult themes and risqué content.
+The series was therefore offered to the Seven Network which turned it down.
 The series was put on hold then re-pitched to the 0-10 Network under new title The Box, and purchased in a deal by Ansett on 14 July 1973.

 The Box proved to be a huge hit, ranking as Australia's second most popular show in 1974.
 (Number 96 was Australia's highest rating television production that year.)

 A feature film adaptation of the series was produced in January 1975 and released later that year.
 It placed a greater emphasis on comedy than the series at that time, and featured several scenes featuring full frontal nudity.
 The film's sets were later moved to the television studios to be used in the series.
 In the show's storyline an office fire in October 1975 explained the change in appearance.

 Production of the series was in half-hour episodes for the first two years.
 In some regions two episodes were aired consecutively in one-hour blocks.
 Other regions broadcast the serial as five half-hour instalments each week, stripped across each weekday evening.
 Starting with the 1976 season episodes were compiled in one-hour instalments.

 In Melbourne episodes screened as two, one-hour episodes each week throughout 1976.

 Production on the series ended 1 April 1977 due to declining ratings.
 The closing episodes screened through 1977 in a late-night timeslot.
 The final episode, 603, was broadcast in Melbourne on 11 October 1977.